Abdullah bin Faisal Al Saud (1831–1889): Reign

 Faisal died in December 1865, and Abdullah succeeded him.
-Following his accession to the throne Abdullah attempted to centralize the power.
+Following his accession to the throne, Abdullah attempted to centralize the power.
 He was backed by his uncle, Abdullah bin Turki, whose descendants are known as Al Turki branch, and the Wahhabi leaders.
 Sheikh Abdul Rahman (1779–1868) who was the grandson of Sheikh Mohammad ibn Abdul Wahhab and the son of Hasan bin Mohammad publicly announced that people should support Abdullah due to the fact that his succession had been previously established by Imam Faisal bin Turki.

 In the first year of his reign Abdullah signed a treaty with the British authorities to get financial assistance and protection.
 The same year he started the construction of Masmak Fort in Riyadh.
 In 1867 the Ottomans send him a certificate of governance to strengthen his position as a ruler and to support him against the competitors.

 Although his succession was not problematic and his brother Saud also declared his allegiance to Abdullah, Saud attacked Abdullah's rule in 1866-67.
 They fought in the battle of Al Mutala, and Saud was defeated and escaped to Trucial Oman.
-The Ajman tribe supported Saud in his struggle with Abdullah.
+The Ajman tribe supported Saud in his struggle against Abdullah.
 Abdullah's supporters were the tribes of Subai' and Al Suhul from the Al 'Aridh and the Qahtan of Najd during his struggle with Saud.
 Abdullah's another brother, Mohammad, also challenged his rule.

 Therefore, Abdullah demanded the assistance of the Ottoman forces to defeat Saud and others for which he granted a fatwa from a Wahhabi scholar, Mohammad bin Ibrahim bin Ajlan, although more conservative ones declined his demand.
 The Ottoman official who Abdullah appealed was Midhat Pasha, governor of Iraq.
 Abdullah's request was accepted by Midhat Pasha, but the Ottoman forces gained Al Hasa in 1871 which remained under the rule of the Ottoman state until 1913 when Abdullah's nephew, Ibn Saud or Abdulaziz bin Abdul Rahman, took over the region.
 Following his cooperation with Midhat Pasha Abdullah was made qaimmaqam of Nejd in 1871.